JRC1995/Abstractive-Summarization/README.md

 That way, we can have variable length output, with the length decided by the model itself, not the user.

-But all the padding and eos, makes the model coming in contact with pads and eos in most of the target output.
+But all the padding and eos, makes the model to come in contact with pads and eos in most of the target output.
 The model learns to consider eos and pad to be important.
 Trying to fit to the data, the early model starts to spam eos and pad in its predicted output.

 That necessarily isn't a problem.
-The model may learn to fare better later on, but I planned only to check a couple of early iterations, and looking at predictions consisting of eos and pads isn't too interesting.
+The model may learn to fare better later on, but I planned only to check a couple of early iterations, and looking at predictions consisting of only eos and pads isn't too interesting.
 I wanted to check what kind of words (other than eos and pads) the model learns to produce in the early iterations.